MiguelArteaga0/ProyectosPortfolio/README.md

 ## ~English

 Hello!
-I'm Miguel Arteaga, a business analyst from Mexico.
-Here you can find some of my previous SQL and Tableau work.
+I'm Miguel Arteaga, a financial data analyst from Mexico.
+Most projects are financial in nature as that is my background.

+ Here you can find some of my previous SQL, Python, and Tableau work.

 The folder Business Analysis contains independent financial visualizations in Spanish :)

-The rest of the work in this folder is the following:
+The rest of the work in this Repository is the following:

+**Jupyter Notebook:** A Porfolio Allocator based on risk/return ratio in Python

 **Project 1:** [Vaccination/Mortality rates Covid-19](https://github.com/MiguelArteaga0/ProyectosPortfolio/blob/main/Project%202:%20Exploraci%C3%B3n%20SQL%20Inmobiliaria.sql)  (*Español*)